 They include helpful greetings, important questions, and polite expressions that can come in handy every day.

-We have included the words in English, Japanese, as well as a phonetic pronunciation for each.
+We have included the words in English and Japanese, as well as a phonetic pronunciation for each.

 Good morning